AgentTorch/AgentTorch/docs/tutorials/calibrating-a-model/index.md

 ## Method 2: External Parameter Optimization

 The second approach involves optimizing external parameters that are fed into the simulation.
 This provides more flexibility in parameter management.
+This requires pre-setting `calibration=True`

 ```python
 def optimize_external_params():